hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

 delete_cron_trigger
 -------------------

-``delete_cron_trigger`` is used to delete an existing cron trigger.The scheduled events associated with the cron trigger will also be deleted.
+``delete_cron_trigger`` is used to delete an existing cron trigger.
+The scheduled events associated with the cron trigger will also be deleted.

 .. code-block:: http